tomrbaldwin/flora/README.md

 - Platform for the gardening/conservation community to organise

-PWA built with typescript, react, supabase.
+PWA built with typescript, react, supabase, tailwind.